Satori joins Commvault to power the future of Data & AI Security. Learn more →

 RLS on Power BI with Satori

 Satori assigns attributes for ABAC in many ways that reduce the friction associated with implementing RLS for Power BI.
-This reduces the time that data teams need to spend ensuring that data access is secured while maintaining AI readiness.
+This reduces the time that data teams need to spend configuring data access.
+Satori enables data teams to implement RLS through the use of specific attributes, including on Power BI.

 An Example

-This organization wants to filter data and access based on user locations.
+ACME Corp wants to filter data and access based on user location.

 In this example, Satori reduces the time and simplifies the implementation of ABAC using a Geographic RLS filter.